 Language of instruction

-3. International taxation of incomes – introduction to the issues, legal regulation, agreements on avoidance of double taxation, their classification, structure, objectives applicability and interpretation.
+3. International Taxation of Incomes - introduction; legal regulation; double tax treaties; their classification, structure, goals, scope and interpretation.

 The aim of the course is to make students familiar with current trends in the area of international tax systems.
 Emphasis will be placed on describing the situation in the European Union.
 As future tax experts, the students will be provided with an overview of the possibilities and difficulties in international tax planning and optimization.